 “There is about only a year’s worth of water stored in the Rio Grande.
 Choke Canyon, Lake Corpus Christi all have low levels.
 I’m concerned.”

-Adequate water supplies still exist, Bewley says, but utilizing it will require Texans to re-evaluate their attitude about water.
+Adequate water supplies still exists, Bewley says, but utilizing it will require Texans to re-evaluate their attitude about water.